Skip to main content

 Giving notice to your landlord

-If you cannot agree on a tenancy end date, you can usually end your tenancy by giving notice.
+If you cannot agree on a tenancy end date, you can end your tenancy by giving notice.

 Your landlord can evict you without a court order if you give them a valid notice.